martinvirtel/newsmlg2-testdata/README.md

 This repository contains some test data so that you can familiarize yourself with what to expect when you get news from dpa.

-The authorative copy of this repository lives at https://github.com/dpa-newslab/newsmlg2-testdata
+The authoritative copy of this repository lives at https://github.com/dpa-newslab/newsmlg2-testdata

 ## How to start